Ori (Moshe) Borenstein H"yd

 BS'D

-Lots of success in your Mechina [year] !
+Have lots of success in your Mechina year!

-which actually, all of these together will elevate and advance you.
+Essentially, all these things together will elevate and advance you.

-Take advantage of the year to inquire about questions that concern you,
+Take advantage of the year to gain clarity on the questions that you are contemplating,

-To look deeper into things that you are curious about,
+to delve deeper into things you are curious about and to

-and to connect to people (friends and rabbis) who will cause you to advance on one hand,
+connect to people (friends and Rabbis) that on one hand,

-inquire and explore, and then reach conclusions.
-In any case - do everything with pleasure
+inquire and explore them and then you’ll reach your own conclusions.
+In any case, do everything in a pleasant

-[Wishing you] Lots of success, I’m excited for you, and love [you]
+Lots of success to you, I’m so excited for you and love you,

 Ori